 Property prices in London are notoriously some of the most expensive in the world.
 With wage inflation stagnating below the upsurge in property prices, it has become very difficult for those looking to get a firm foothold on the London property ladder.
-Many people have therefore been forced into the private rental sector.
-A sector which has seen phenomenal growth in recent years signified by nearly one in three London household’s renting privately.
+Many people have therefore been forced into the private rental sector and some others had no option but to rent after failing in their efforts to stop repossession by banks.
+Therefore the rental sector has seen phenomenal growth in recent years signified by nearly one in three London household’s renting privately.
 In fact, research by accountancy firm PwC suggests that by 2025, London will primarily become a city of renters with only 40% owning their own home.

 Despite the positive growth for the sector itself, the increased demand has driven up private rental values.
 This has largely been attributed to landlords, who have taken advantage of property seekers rising appetite for renting by increasing their prices.
 Unfortunately, existing tenants and property seekers alike have had to tolerate this ‘opportunistic behaviour’, mostly due a lack of affordable alternatives as well as a shortage of new-builds.